AnthonyGareca/notes/backend/access-modifier/README.md

 All type member have an accessibility level.
 The accessibility level controls whether they can be used from other code in your assembly or other assemblies.

+## public

-public: The type or member can be accessed by any other code in the same assembly or another assembly.
+The type or member can be accessed by any other code in the same assembly or another assembly.

+Public access is the most permissive access level.

+## private

-private: only by code in the same class or struct.
+only by code in the same class or struct.

+Nested types in the same body can also access those private members.

+It is a compile-time error to reference a private member outside the class or the struct in which it is declared.

+## protected

-protected: only by code in the same class, or in a class that is derived from that class.
+only by code in the same class, or in a class that is derived from that class.

+A protected member is accessible within its class and by derived class instances.

+## internal

-internal: by any code in the same assembly, but not from another assembly.
+by any code in the same assembly, but not from another assembly.

+Internal types or members are accessible only within files in the same assembly.

+## protected internal

-protected internal: by any code in the assembly in which it's declared, or from within a derived class in another assembly.
+by any code in the assembly in which it's declared, or from within a derived class in another assembly.

+A protected internal member is accessible from the current assembly or from types that are derived from the containing class.

+## private protected

-private protected: only within its declaring assembly, by code in the same class or in a type that is derived from that class.
+only within its declaring assembly, by code in the same class or in a type that is derived from that class.

+A private protected member is accessible by types derived from the containing class, but only within its containing assembly.

 ## Resources